piedraj/instructions/README.md

 ## FAKES

-Install and run the nominal fakes for the Latino framework.
+Instructions to install and run the nominal fakes for the Latino framework.

 ## NANOLATINO